So that means the president in World Series parlance is two for two.

 So we take DDT off the markets, and in the third world countries, millions die of malaria.

-Two to three thousand people will die a year than otherwise wouldn't, because the only way the automobile manufacturers can get these kind of miles per gallon, 40 miles per gallon, is to make the collar car smaller and lighter.
+Cafe standards, corporate average fuel economy standards, none other than the National Academy of Sciences say if those standards keep going up, requiring more miles per gallon, in the name of energy independence, of course, 2,000 to 3,000 people will die a year than otherwise wouldn't because the only way the automobile manufacturers can get these kind of miles per gallon, 40 miles per gallon, is to make the car smaller and lighter.

 Environmentalism kills.

-And now this the wildfires.
+And now this, the wildfires.

 I don't know what it's going to take before.

-I got to get the endorsement of the Sierra Club.
+I've got to get the endorsement of the Sierra Club.

 How about the endorsement of people who own private property?